fioritracker/help/docs/tracked/SPS03/app-sign-offs.md

 # Content type: Apps linked to Sigh-offs (Info record)

-For each application, you can list all Sign-off records..
+For each application, you can list all Sign-off records.

 [![](res/app-sign-offs.png)](res/app-sign-offs.png)